 St. Stephen’s Cathedral, Vienna: A Journey Through Time

-The origins of St. Stephen’s date back to the 12th century, when a Romanesque church dedicated to St. Stephen was established.
+The origins of St. Stephen’s Cathedral date back to the 12th century, when a Romanesque church dedicated to St. Stephen was established.
 As Vienna’s importance grew, so did the need for a grander structure.
 The initial foundations were laid around 1137, with the west front and its giant gate completed by 1230.

 The 15th century saw the addition of the cathedral’s most iconic feature: the south tower.
 Completed in 1433, this 136-meter-high spire became a symbol of Vienna’s influence in Central Europe.